TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 One technique to achieving good GPU utilization is to queue up work for the GPU to do.
 The GPU is a *device*, a *coprocessor*, onto which your host program offloads work.
 As much as possible, we'll have our Python program just do orchestration, leaving the heavy computation to the GPU.
+Doing this well requires your host program to keep up with (the very fast) GPU.

-In some sense, you want your Python program to be "ahead" of the GPU; if you wait to submit your next computation until some data is ready on the GPU, or some previous computation is completed, you'll inevitably have some time gap when your GPU is idle.
+In some sense, you want your Python program to be "ahead" of the GPU. if you wait to submit your next computation until some data is ready on the GPU, or some previous computation is completed, you'll inevitably have some time gap when your GPU is idle.
 Sometimes this is inevitable, but with a bit of care